-(1) Law enforcement agencies and animal control officers may enforce the provisions of Chapter 6.20 of the city of Yakima Municipal Code.

-(2) Animal control officers enforcing this chapter shall comply with the same constitutional and statutory restrictions concerning the execution of police powers imposed on law enforcement officers who enforce other criminal laws of the state of Washington.

-(3) Upon receiving a limited commission from the chief of police, animal control officers have the following enforcement powers when enforcing Chapter 6.20 of the city of Yakima Municipal Code:

-(A) The power to issue citations based on probable cause to offenders for misdemeanor and gross misdemeanor violations of Chapter 6.20 of the city of Yakima Municipal Code;

-(B) The power to prepare affidavits in support of search warrants and to execute search warrants when accompanied by law enforcement officers to investigate criminal violations of Chapter 6.20 of the city of Yakima Municipal Code, and to seize evidence of those violations.
+- (1) Animal control officers, community service officers, and code enforcement officers enforcing this chapter shall comply with the same constitutional and statutory restrictions concerning the execution of police powers imposed on law enforcement officers who enforce other criminal laws of the state of Washington. - (2) Upon receiving a limited commission from the chief of police, animal control officers, community service officers, and code compliance officers-have the following enforcement powers when enforcing Chapter 6.20 of the city of Yakima Municipal Code: - (A) The power to issue citations based on probable cause to offenders for civil infraction and misdemeanor and gross misdemeanor violations of Chapter 6.20 of the city of Yakima Municipal Code: - (B) The power to prepare affidavits in support of search warrants and to execute search warrants when accompanied by law enforcement officers to investigate criminal violations of Chapter 6.20 of the city of Yakima Municipal Code, and to seize evidence of those violations;

-(C) The power to pursue animals running at large onto city-owned property, vacant property, and unenclosed private property and seize, remove, and impound the same.
-(4) Upon request of an animal control officer who has probable cause to believe that a person has violated provisions of YMC 6.20.170, a law enforcement agency officer may arrest the alleged offender.
+- (C) The power to pursue animals running at large onto city-owned property, vacant property, and unenclosed private property and seize, remove, and impound the same. - (3) Upon request of an animal control officer, community service officer, or code compliance officer who has probable cause to believe that a person has violated provisions of YMC 6.20.170, a law enforcement agency officer may arrest the alleged offender.
 (Ord.
+2019-010 § 3, 2019: Ord.
+2018-037 § 1 (part), 2018: Ord.
+2018-021 § 1 (part), 2018: Ord.
 2005-69 § 1 (part), 2005).